UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 d2 = {'tom': 54, 'david': 87}
 d3 = {'bob': 18, 'alice': 35, 'jane': 24}
 d4 = {'alice': 35, 'bob': 18, 'jane': 24}
-print('Dictionary 1 and dictionary 2 are not equal:', d1 == d2)
+print('Dictionary 1 and dictionary 2 are equal:', d1 == d2)
-print('Dictionary 1 and dictionary 3 are not equal:', d1 == d3)
+print('Dictionary 1 and dictionary 3 are equal:', d1 == d3)
 print('Dictionary 3 and dictionary 4 are equal:', d3 == d4)
 ~~~
 {: .language-python}
 ~~~
-Dictionary 1 and dictionary 2 are not equal: False Dictionary 1 and dictionary 3 are not equal: False Dictionary 3 and dictionary 4 are equal: True
+Dictionary 1 and dictionary 2 are equal: False Dictionary 1 and dictionary 3 are equal: False Dictionary 3 and dictionary 4 are equal: True
 ~~~
 {: .output}